mitkz/TrainSchedule-Finder/README.md

 # TrainSchedule-Finder
 A GARMIN watch widget to know the departure times of the nearest train station.

-This program does not get data from the internet; it uses offline data defined as an array in `source/TrainScheduleData.mc`.
+This program does not get data from the internet, it uses offline data defined as an array in `source/TrainScheduleData.mc`.

 ## Setup